ke8ctn/SigMF/sigmf-spec.md

 ## SigMF Compliance by Applications

-In order to be `SigMF Compliant`, an application must meet the following
+In order to be `SigMF Compliant`, an application MUST meet the following
 requirements:

 1. Adheres to and supports the file rules, dataset formats, `objects`, `namespaces`, and `names` specified by this document.
-2. Must be able to ignore any `object` or `namespace` not specified by this document and still function normally.
+2. MUST be able to ignore any `object` or `namespace` not specified by this document and still function normally.
-3. Capture Segments referring to non-existent samples should be ignored.
+3. Capture Segments referring to non-existent samples are to be ignored.
-4. Must treat consecutive Capture Segments whose metadata is equivalent for purposes of that application (i.e., it may be different in values ignored by the application such as optional values or unknown extensions) as it would a single segment.
+4. MUST treat consecutive Capture Segments whose metadata is equivalent for purposes of that application (i.e., different only in values ignored by the application such as values defined as `optional` or unknown extensions) as it would a single segment.
 5. Supports all fields in the `core` namespace.

 ## Citing SigMF